searke/searke.github.com/roomsInHouse.md

 ---

- * A hall of very many mirrors and cubist portraits.
+ * A hall made confusingly of very many mirrors and cubist portraits.

 ---

 * A bathroom completely normal in every respect except that the bathtub is actually large enough for an average person to lie in comfortably.

 ---

+* A den in the style of an 80s blue collar Wisconsin suburban basement bar complete with with wilderness paraphenalia, dim lighting, and wood paneling.
+When someone compliments the sheer authenticity of its MidWestern vibe, I would reply: "Thank you, but I feel you should be aware that on the contrary, the wood paneling is made of fine Hinoki Cypress."